-Because I was nursing, and also pumping, Peggy would feed my son for one of his feedings in the middle of the night, a bottle of pumped breast milk.
-For the other 2-3 feedings, she would bring him into me to nurse, then once I was finished would take him back out of the room, change and burp him, and then put him back to sleep.
+Because I was nursing, and also pumping, Peggy would give my son a bottle of pumped breast milk for one of his feedings in the middle of the night.
+For the other 2-3 feedings, she would bring him into me to nurse, then once I was finished, would take him back out of the room, change and burp him, and then put him back to sleep.
 If he woke in between feedings, which he always did, she would try to settle him down and soothe him until it was time for is next feeding.
 I still woke up at the sound of his cries, but I didn’t have to get out of bed, and I was able to fall back asleep knowing Peggy was taking care of him, allowing me to rest and recover.

-After about 4 weeks his sleep had not improved, nor did his fussiness.
+After about four weeks, his sleep had not improved, nor did his fussiness.
 Peggy was even herself a bit perplexed by his unsettled behavior.
 Upon her suggestion to get his neck checked out because it seemed to be leaning to the side a bit, I took him into his pediatrician.
 It was confirmed that he had torticollis, a condition where the muscles in the neck are basically strained and pulled too tight so that the neck leans or tilts to one side, and the baby has trouble turning his neck.
-It’s not serious, but can be uncomfortable for baby.
-He also confirmed that he might have reflux because he had lost some weight since his last check up.
-We put him on some acid reflux medication, and started him in physical therapy to help stretch out the neck muscles.
-The poor guy was in fact miserable, which hadn’t helped his mood or his sleeping!
-Within a week of his new treatments, he was like a different baby, and his sleeping started to improve!!
+It’s not serious, but can be uncomfortable for Baby.
+He also confirmed that he might have reflux because he had lost some weight since his last checkup.

 The lessons I learned from our whole experience with my son’s sleeping, and hiring help, is twofold.
-First, never beat yourself up about admitting to need, or even just want help!
+First, never beat yourself up about admitting to need (or even just want) help!
 Having a newborn is beautiful and cherished time, but it can also be very, very hard.
-There is nothing wrong with admitting that you can’t do it all on your own, and there’s certainly nothing wrong with trying to find help in new and different ways that may not be the most “conventional” of ways.
+There is nothing wrong with admitting that you can’t do it all on your own, and there’s certainly nothing wrong with trying to find help in new and different ways that may not be “conventional.”
 Second, always trust your mother’s intuition.
 I knew deep down that the fussiness and sleep habits of my son indicated that something was not right.
 I’m so glad I didn’t back down and we got my son the help he needed to be a happier, more comfortable baby.
 After he started his treatments, his little personality started to come through, and I felt like we were finally able to get to know each other a bit more and truly bond.